Initial Hearing / Arraignment

-In many cases, the law allows the defendant to be released from prison before a trial if he meets the requirements for bail.
-Before the judge makes the decision on whether to grant bail, he must hold a hearing to learn facts about the defendant including how long the defendant has lived in the area, if he has family nearby, his prior criminal record, and if he has threatened any witnesses in the case.
+In many cases, the law allows the defendant to be released from prison before a trial if they meet the requirements for bail.
+Before the judge makes the decision on whether to grant bail, they must hold a hearing to learn facts about the defendant including how long the defendant has lived in the area, if they have family nearby, prior criminal record, and if they have threatened any witnesses in the case.
 The judge also considers the defendant’s potential danger to the community.

 The defendant will also be asked to plead guilty or not guilty to the charges.